 3. Warehousing (storage and inventory)

 Outsourcing your warehouse to a logistics partner means handing over physical custody of stock.
 Warehousing services include receiving inbound shipments, putting stock away, inventory management, stock counts, and order picking.
-Pricing is typically per pallet position per month, plus inbound and outbound handling fees.
+Storage is usually billed per pallet per week, with the picking and packing service layer charged monthly, plus inbound and outbound handling fees.
+A square-metre rate applies where you take dedicated floor space, and that rate is location-dependent.
+Municipal charges (rates, taxes and utilities) are billed over and above the rental.

 4. Order fulfilment (pick, pack, ship)

 For e-commerce and direct-to-consumer businesses, order fulfilment combines warehousing with the last-mile execution.
 The logistics partner receives orders from your e-commerce platform, picks and packs them, dispatches via courier, and handles returns.
-Pricing per order plus warehousing.
+Pricing stacks the per-pallet-per-week storage, a monthly pick-and-pack service charge, and the courier leg on top.

 5. Import / Export (cross-border + customs)

 For businesses with international supply chains, import and export logistics handle freight forwarding, customs clearance, and cross-border distribution.
-This is specialist work — mistakes are expensive and slow.
+This is specialist work, and mistakes are expensive and slow.

 6. Contract logistics (fully outsourced supply chain)